Shashankswat/demo/technical/migrations/lab/index.md

     - Save the file
   - Rewrite the authors and branches using the CSV file:
     - `git-import-rewrite --flavor svn --authors authors.csv notifications.git`
-  - Change the working directory to `notifications-git`
+  - Change the working directory to `notifications.git`
     - `cd notifications.git`
   - Add a remote to your GitHub Enterprise URL
     - `git remote add origin http://{serverurl}/development/notifications.git`